WeTrustPlatform/blockform/README.md

  - Compatible with MetaMask, geth attach, and web3.js
  - Easy deployments on Heroku
  - Optional Slack integration for alerts

+Note: Azure is broken and removed after the update to go 1.17 commit - this also help resolve the security issue with azure's dep github.com/dgrijalva/jwt-go

 ### Usage